Sandown-Shanklin Urban District

 Sandown-Shanklin was an urban district on the Isle of Wight, England, from 1933.
-It was created by the merger of Shanklin and Sandown urban districts along with part of Isle of Wight Rural District.
+It was created by the merger of Shanklin and Sandown urban districts along with parts of the civil parishes of Brading, Bonchurch and Yaverland from the Isle of Wight Rural District.
+In 1961 it had a population of 14,386.
 It was abolished in 1974 under the Local Government Act 1972, to form part of the South Wight district.